Mike Joy: Career

-Fox Sports (1998–present)

 Joy joined Fox Sports in 1998 to become the lead announcer of Formula One coverage on Fox Sports Net, with Derek Bell as expert analyst.
 For the 2001 season, he moved full-time to Fox with the NASCAR TV package.
 Joy teamed with Hall of Fame driver Darrell Waltrip and former crew chief Larry McReynolds to form the network's broadcast team.
-The 2022 Daytona 500 was his 22nd as lead TV race announcer, and the 46th Daytona Speedweeks in which he has been part of live broadcast coverage.

-Joy, Waltrip, and McReynolds completed 15 years together in 2015, the longest tenure of any three-man announcing booth in US network sports television history.
+Joy, Waltrip, and McReynolds completed 15 years together in 2015.
 Four-time NASCAR champion Jeff Gordon joined Joy and Waltrip in the FOX-TV booth beginning 2016, with McReynolds moving to a new role as race strategist and rules analyst.
 Waltrip retired after 2019.
 FOX added NASCAR Cup driver Clint Bowyer to the booth in 2021.
 At season's end, Gordon returned to Hendrick Motorsports full-time as vice-chairman.
-For 2022, Joy and Bowyer were joined by a different guest analyst each week, including Tony Stewart, Richard Petty, and Dale Earnhardt Jr.
+For 2022 and 2023, Joy and Bowyer were joined by a different guest analyst each week, including Tony Stewart, Richard Petty, and Dale Earnhardt Jr. In 2024, Kevin Harvick joined the two in booth for full-time broadcasting duties.

-Fox broadcasts the Daytona 500 and the first 16 NASCAR Cup races each season, plus two all-star events.
+From 2001 through 2024, Fox broadcast the Daytona 500 and the next 15 NASCAR Cup races each season, plus two all-star events.
 Joy also anchors NASCAR Cup coverage on Fox-owned cable network Fox Sports 1 (FS1), formerly Speed.

-Four weeks every year, Joy brings his extensive knowledge of collector cars to the Barrett-Jackson auction block as lead analyst for the live TV auction coverage.
-His unscripted commentary mixes detailed knowledge of the cars and their specs with first-hand recall of how cars of the 1950s to 1970s were viewed back in their day.
-When the TV rights moved to Velocity/Discovery beginning in 2015, Joy was the first talent Discovery hired to lead their broadcast team in the same role on loan from Fox.
-Beginning in 2020, the Barrett-Jackson TV rights moved to A&E Networks, with Joy continuing in the lead expert role.

 In September 2008, Fox sent Joy to call a Minnesota Twins/Tampa Bay Rays Major League Baseball game, in which the Rays clinched their first-ever playoff appearance.

-Joy is very active on social media; his Twitter handle is @mikejoy500.
-He engages in many automotive web forums, from El Caminos to MGs to Ford GTs, usually using the screen name "200mph".